opea-project/GenAIExamples/VideoRAGQnA/docker_compose/intel/cpu/xeon/README.md

 export HUGGINGFACEHUB_API_TOKEN=${your_hf_api_token}
 ```

-Note: Please replace with `host_ip` with you external IP address, do not use localhost.
+Note: Replace with `host_ip` with you external IP address, do not use localhost.

 ### Start all the services with Docker Containers